-- The Experts Agree On Critical Thinking: http://corebrainjournal.com/critical
+- Multiple Experts Agree On Critical Thinking: http://corebrainjournal.com/critical

-- CorePsych Articles & Videos – over 460 on improving comprehensive care for ten years: http://corepsych.com
+- CorePsych Articles & Videos – over 460 on improving comprehensive care for more than ten years: http://corepsych.com

-- Preview Summary – PDF Download – of First 10 Episodes: http://corebrainjournal.com/preview
+- Brief Preview Summary – PDF – of First 10 Episodes: http://corebrainjournal.com/preview

-- The inadequacy of our current diagnostic and treatment system.
-The limitations of appearances.
+- The inadequacy of our current diagnostic and treatment system, and the limitations of appearances.

-- Diagnosis and Treatment based upon appearances are helpful but in the context of modern neuroscientific discoveries: Excellent, but not enough.
+- Diagnosis and Treatment based on appearances are helpful but in the context of modern neuroscientific discoveries: Excellent, but not enough.

-- Stay here at CBJ for insightful, interesting assessment solutions and treatment options.
+- Stay here at CBJ for insightful, compelling assessment solutions and treatment options.